ftinoco/Common/README.md

-# Common
+# .NET Core Common Library
-Utility library projects for .NET 5.
-- NetCoreCommon is general helper library
-- NetCoreMSCommon is just web and microservices projects

-This library is released on [NuGet Gallery](https://www.nuget.org/packages/NetCoreCommon/)
+This .NET Core library is compatible with 5 or higher.
+It is released on [NuGet Gallery](https://www.nuget.org/packages/NetCoreCommon/)

+This library has the following features:

+- Manage pagination process
+- Automapping based on custom profiles
+- Predicate builder

+## Current version: 1.0.10
+Changelog:

+### 1.0.10
+- Refactoring pagination models
+- Adding util for process string to lazy pagination options model